Multimodal Representation Alignment for Cross-modal Information Retrieval: Discussion, Limitations, and Future Work

-Current image encoders exhibit limited capability in capturing fine-grained visual details, deterring precise image-text alignment.
-We emphasize however that, as mentioned in \autoref{sec:datasets}, this limitation is unrelated to image resizing, as evidenced by SPARC~\cite{sparc} which achieves fine-detail understanding on $224 \times 224$ pixel inputs through contrastive language-visual alignment.
+Each encoder of pre-trained multimodal models has its own limitations as well.
+On the one hand, current pre-trained image encoders exhibit limited capability in capturing fine-grained visual details, deterring precise image-text alignment.
+However, we emphasize that, as mentioned in \autoref{sec:datasets}, this limitation is unrelated to image resizing, as evidenced by SPARC~\cite{sparc} which achieves fine-detail understanding on $224 \times 224$ pixel inputs through contrastive language-visual alignment.
 While models like the one presented by \citet{retrievalenhancedclip} demonstrate promising cross-modal refinement, their restricted availability hinders practical adoption.

-On the other hand, text encoders face two main limitations: (1)~Input truncation (e.g., 76 tokens in CLIP, 512 in BLIP) constrains comprehension of lengthy documents, potentially addressable through LLM-based summarization preprocessing; (2)~Performance degradation on non-English texts due to English-centric training, exacerbating challenges for low-resource languages~\cite{engpivotal}.
+On the other hand, pre-trained text encoders face two main limitations: (1)~Input truncation (e.g., 76 tokens in CLIP, 512 in BLIP) constrains comprehension of lengthy documents, potentially addressable through LLM-based summarization preprocessing; (2)~Performance degradation on non-English texts due to English-centric training, exacerbating challenges for low-resource languages~\cite{engpivotal}.
 Effective multilingual support necessitates comprehensive training data in target languages to capture language-specific semantic nuances.

-Finally, we observed a geometric constraint in multimodal embedding spaces: representations typically occupy a narrow cone---a phenomenon exacerbated by contrastive learning objectives.
-This induces a modality gap where representations become linearly separable but hinder MLP-based fusion approaches, as demonstrated in our experiments.
-This fundamental limitation of combined unimodal models warrants novel geometric alignment techniques in future multimodal architectures.
+Finally, we observed a geometric constraint in multimodal embedding spaces: the modality gap between representations exacerbated by contrastive learning objectives.
+This fundamental limitation warrants novel geometric alignment techniques at the distributional level in future multimodal architectures.
+Taken together, these findings motivate a geometric alignment framework that simultaneously optimizes local semantic alignment between paired samples and global distribution alignment across modalities while preserving embedding diversity.
+We believe that future retrieval models incorporating these three objectives through optimal transport, distribution matching, or isotropy-preserving regularization may overcome the identified limitations.